zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Elastic block storage.md

 # Elastic block storage {#concept_n1s_rzb_wdb .concept}

-Elastic block storage is a low-latency, persistent, and high-reliability random block level data storage service provided by Alibaba Cloud to ECS users.
+Elastic block storage is a low-latency, persistent, and high-reliability random block-level data storage service provided by Alibaba Cloud to ECS users.
 It uses a [triplicate distributed system](intl.en-US/Product Introduction/Block storage/Triplicate technology.md#) to provide 99.9999999% data reliability for ECS instances.
 Elastic block storage supports the automatic copying of your data within the zone.
 It prevents unexpected hardware faults from causing data unavailability and protects your service against the threat of component faults.
 Like what you can do with a hard disk, you can partition the elastic block storage attached to an ECS instance, create a file system, and store data on it.

 You can expand your elastic block storage as needed at any time.
 For more information, see [Linux \_ Resize a data disk](../../../../intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md#) or  [Increase system disk size](../../../../intl.en-US/User Guide/Cloud disks/Resize cloud disks/Increase system disk size.md#).
 You can also create snapshots to back up data for the elastic block storage.
 For more information about snapshots, see [What are ECS snapshots](intl.en-US/Product Introduction/Snapshots/What are ECS snapshots.md#).